 A summary table displaying the number of subjects by the number of treatment cycles will be prepared.
-The duration of study drug exposure (calculated as described in section 8.5.1) during each treatment cycle will be analyzed by summary statistics.
+The duration of study drug exposure (calculated as described in Section 8.5.1) during each treatment cycle will be analyzed by summary statistics.

-8.7.2 Adverse events (secondary safety endpoint 1)
+8.7.2 Adverse Events

-All AEs will be classified by SOC and PT according to MedDRA Version 19.0 or higher.
+All AEs will be classified by SOC and PT according to MedDRA Version 22.0 or higher.